 2- Invest in SEO

 SEO is a rather long-term channel but it’s definitely worth it.
-Since, you may not be able to spend on advertising all the time, SEO can support your website with regular traffic inflow in those crucial time.
+Since you may not be able to spend on advertising all the time, SEO can support your website with regular traffic inflow in those crucial times.
 As SEO allows you to constantly generate and keeping the business consistent, you must invest in SEO, no matter even if it’s a smaller portion of your marketing budget.

 3- Invest in Organic Social Media